How To Make Your Own Tempeh Starter and Making Tempeh With Other Grains

 - half to one teaspoon homemade tempeh starter

-Here's the Exciting Part - You Can Now Make Your Own Homemade Tempeh
+Here's the Exciting Part - You Can Start Making Your Own Homemade Tempeh Now

 At last, you can start making some tempehs.
 Now that you have already made your own tempeh starter, making your own homemade tempehs will be a breeze, believe me!